Iran missile attacks on Israel kill 8. Israel warns some Tehran residents to evacuate before strikes

 “It's totally worth it,” the 60-year-old said.
 “This is for the sake of our children and grandchildren.”

-In addition to those killed, the MDA said paramedics had evacuated another 87 wounded people to hospitals, while rescuers were still searching for residents trapped beneath the rubble of their homes.
+In addition to those killed, the emergency service said paramedics had evacuated another 87 wounded people to hospitals, while rescuers were still searching for residents trapped beneath the rubble of their homes.

-“When we arrived at the scene of the rocket strike, we saw massive destruction,” said Dr. Gal Rosen, a paramedic with MDA who said he had rescued a 4-day-old baby as fires blazed from the building.
+“When we arrived at the scene of the rocket strike, we saw massive destruction,” said Dr. Gal Rosen, a paramedic with the service who said he had rescued a 4-day-old baby as fires blazed from the building.

 No sign of conflict letting up